Disenfranchised Grief: Recognizing Unrecognized Grief

 - Apathy, etc.

 All these are okay.
-Don’t deprive yourself of the right to experience what you are feeling.
+Don’t deprive yourself of the right to experience what you’re feeling.
+The more you deny or ignore these feelings, the longer it will take to move through the healing process.

 Revise your present to find a way to adjust